ifischerova/ifischerova/README.md

 ## ifischerova.cz
-Personal website of enthusiastic IT girl &runner &  mummy.
+Personal website of enthusiastic IT mummy & runner.
-Currently working in QA and hard working and dreaming to become a frontend developer.
+Currently working in QA.
+Hard working to become a frontend developer.